chris1610/sidetable/README.md

 You can use as many groupings as you would like and make sense for your data.

 By default, sidetable counts the data.
-However, you can specify a `value` argument which is another column to perform a summation on.
-For this data set, we can see how the fares are totaled by class:
+However, you can specify a `value` argument to indicate that the data should be summed based on the data in another column.
+For this data set, we can see how the fares are distributed by class:

 ```python
 df.st.freq(['class'], value='fare')